fberkemeier/DNA_replication_model/README.md

 #### Examples

 As an example, consider importing a bigWig file for HUVEC cells from the [ENCODE database](https://genome.ucsc.edu/cgi-bin/hgTrackUi?db=hg19&g=wgEncodeUwRepliSeq) (wavelet smooth signal).
 A local copy is also provided at `data/bigwig_files/HUVEC.bw`.
 Before fitting the data, it must be pre-processed.
-This can be done using `model.py` (Data generation), which converts Repli-seq bigWig files into text files at the desired resolution (e.g., 1 kb).
+This can be done using `model.ipynb` (Data generation), which converts Repli-seq bigWig files into text files at the desired resolution (e.g., 1 kb).
 The processed files are stored in `data/whole-genome_timing_data`.

 The script `code_fit.py` contains the main fitting and data generation functions:
 - **`fitfunction`**: Performs model fitting.